Skip to content

 Domains and Hunches

-TPS Worldwide LLC was filed in Arizona in 2022, before there was a portfolio for it to hold.
-For a while the company was mostly a name and an idea: that if I kept putting things on the internet, eventually one of them would matter.
+TPS Worldwide LLC was filed in the USA in 2022, before there was a portfolio for it to hold.
+For a while the company was mostly a name and an idea, that if I kept putting things on the internet, eventually one of them would matter.

-The early work was not engineering.
-It was website builders.
+The early work was all website builders.
 Hostinger first, then Hostinger Horizons, their AI builder.
-I was not trying to win an architecture award.
-I was trying to see whether an idea could look like something real.
+Nobody was handing out architecture awards and I was not chasing one.
+The whole goal was to find out whether an idea could look like something real, fast.
 A page could exist in an afternoon.
 A rough concept could get a homepage, a headline, a logo.
-That speed mattered, because it taught me the most important habit I have: do not talk about the idea, ship a version of it and look at it.
+That speed taught me the habit I still lean on hardest: do not talk about the idea, ship a version of it and look at it.

 A couple of ideas from this period are still alive today.
-The first rough versions of what would become ClickSolveTools, a free browser tools site, and VideoGameCentral, a gaming content site, both started here, as experiments long before they were rebuilt properly.
+The first rough versions of what became ClickSolveTools, a free browser tools site, and VideoGameCentral, a gaming content site, both started here as experiments long before they were rebuilt properly.
 At the time they were just me poking at things to see what stuck.
-That is the honest description of this whole era: not a plan, just a lot of poking.
+That is the honest description of this whole era.
+There was no plan, just a lot of poking.

-The first time I touched a real codebase was 2024, a SvelteKit app built with a collaborator.
-It was a year before the rest of this story really started.
-It did not become a business, but it was the first time I saw what was on the other side of a website builder: actual code, actual version history, actual control.
+The first time I touched a real codebase was 2024, a SvelteKit app I built with a collaborator.
+It never became a business.
+What it did was show me the other side of a website builder for the first time: actual code, actual version history, actual control.

 The builders had a ceiling.
 The moment an idea needed real data, real accounts, real payment logic, or clean ownership of its own code, the limits showed up fast.
 That ceiling is what pushed everything that came next.